 Germany set to agree higher CO2 price for transport, heating

-Germany's two houses of parliament are poised to more than double the starting price for carbon dioxide emissions from the transport and heating sectors when the charge is introduced in 2021
+Germany's parliament is poised to more than double the price at which the transport and heating industries are charged to emit carbon dioxide when a new system is introduced in 2021

-BERLIN -- Germany's two houses of parliament are poised to more than double the starting price for carbon dioxide emissions from the transport and heating industries when the charge is introduced in 2021.
+BERLIN -- Germany's parliament is poised to more than double the price at which the transport and heating industries are charged to emit carbon dioxide when a new system is introduced in 2021.

+The fee will be charged to companies, but like fuel taxes it will end up being consumers who pay.

-German news agency dpa reported Monday that a deal was reached after overnight talks to get a package of measures for tackling climate change through parliament.
+German news agency dpa reported Monday that a deal was reached after overnight talks to get a package of measures for tackling climate change through both houses of parliament.

-While Germany is part of an EU-wide carbon market for CO2 emissions from the energy sector and heavy industry, transport and heating are currently exempt from that trading system.
+While Germany is part of an EU-wide carbon market for CO2 emissions from the energy sector and heavy industry, transport and heating are currently not included in that trading system.

-Chancellor Angela Merkel's government had initially set the price for CO2 emissions from transport and heating fuels at 10 euros ($11.13) per ton, but the environmentalist Green party, which holds key votes in the upper house of parliament, demanded it be set higher.
+Chancellor Angela Merkel's government had initially agreed on a starting price for CO2 emissions from transport and heating fuels of 10 euros ($11.13) per ton, but the environmentalist Green party, which holds key votes in the upper house of parliament, demanded it be set higher.

-Dpa reported that the charge will begin at 25 euros of CO2, a price that economists say would be more effective in getting people to shift from fossil fuels to renewable energy sources.
+Dpa reported that the charge will begin at 25 euros of CO2, a price that economists say would be more effective in getting people to shift from fossil fuels to renewable energy.

+“The targeted price path could actually lead to a real reduction of greenhouse gas emissions,” said Ottmar Edenhofer, co-director of the Potsdam Institute for Climate Impact Research.
+“It is now close to what economic research has found to be economically effective carbon pricing.”

-The revenue generated will be used to lower electricity prices, which are relatively high in Germany compared to the rest of Europe.
+Edenhofer contrasted the national measure with what he described as the “weak outcome” of a recent U.N. climate meeting and noted that the revenue will be used to cut the cost of electricity, which is relatively high in Germany compared with the rest of Europe.

-In return for the higher carbon price, long-distance commuters will get higher tax relief starting in 2024.

-The agreement, which also foresees lowering value-added tax on rail tickets next year, still needs to be agreed approved by both houses of parliament this week.
+"Lowering these charges will benefit all citizens, and especially low-income households," he said.

+The Federation of German Industries warned that medium-sized businesses could be disadvantaged by the higher carbon price compared with competitors that don't have to pay such charges.

 The upper house represents Germany's 16 state governments.
 Although the Greens are in opposition nationally, they are represented in several regional administrations.